FractalVisionz/FractalVisions/README.md

 Our Mission Statement

 Support our mission.
-We help build a strong foundation for each artist to continue creating their work.
-E Our Long Term Vision
+We help build a strong foundation for creators who are also impact makers.
+Our Long Term Vision

-Fractal Vision consists of a vision shared with other artists in the community.
-Creating a unique opportunity for those who wish to share the message behind their artwork.
+Fractal Vision consists of a vision shared with other builders in the community.
+Creating a unique opportunity for those who wish to share the message behind their innovative ideas.
 Together we share our visions with others.

 <!--
 **ClairvoyantAlliance/ClairvoyantAlliance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.